kuroshimad/temp_outreach/docs/source/ml4kids_and_scratch.rst

 Welcome to the Symmetry Explorer!
 This project helps you learn about symmetry in a fun way using machine learning and colorful patterns.

-This project combines `Machine Learning for Kids <https://machinelearningforkids.co.uk>`_ and `Scratch <https://scratch.mit.edu/>`_ to perform pattern classification.
+This project combines `The Machine Learning for Kids <https://machinelearningforkids.co.uk>`_ and `Scratch <https://scratch.mit.edu/>`_ to perform pattern classification.
 There are three parts to this:

 1. **Understand the Symmetry Group**
-2. **Train your ML model using ML for Kids**
+2. **Train your ML models using ML for Kids**
 3. **Try it out using *Scratch*!**

 .. note::